mcsee/Software-Design-Articles/Articles/Explain in 5 Levels/Explain in 5 Levels of Difficulty The Fermi Paradox/readme.md

 The equation has played a significant role in shaping our understanding of the Fermi Paradox.

-it predicts a lot of alien civilizations out there but we have not made contact with any of them.
+It predicts a lot of alien civilizations out there but we have not made contact with any of them.

 # Graduate Student